hssb-racers/racers-ledger/README.md

 ## Un-installation

 BepInEx uses `winhttp.dll` as an injector/loader.
-Renaming or deleting this file is enough to disable both my mod and the loader.
+Renaming or deleting this file is enough to disable both this mod and the loader.

-Or just remove `racers-ledger.dll` from the plugins folder.
+Or just remove `RACErsLedger.dll` from the plugins folder.

 ## Support